Abdallahelraey/Resturant-tip-analysis-and-prediction/README.md

 Welcome to our Restaurant Tips Optimization Project!
 This project aims to enhance restaurant services and optimize earnings through data analysis and machine learning.
 Below is a comprehensive guide to the project, highlighting key findings, conclusions, and the modeling process.

-Tip Dataset Key Features
+# Tip Dataset Key Features

-Overview
+## Overview
-Source: tip.csv file
+- Source: tip.csv file
-Contains 244 rows/samples of tipping data
+- Contains 244 rows/samples of tipping data

-Features
+## Features
-total_bill: the total bill amount
+- `total_bill`: the total bill amount
-tip: tip amount paid
+- `tip`: tip amount paid
-sex: gender of bill payer (Male/Female)
+- `sex`: gender of bill payer (Male/Female)
-smoker: whether the bill payer is a smoker (Yes/No)
+- `smoker`: whether the bill payer is a smoker (Yes/No)
-day: day of week
+- `day`: day of week
-time: meal time
+- `time`: meal time
-size: size of dining party
+- `size`: size of dining party

+## Key Insights
+- Provides detailed tipping data across different parties, days, and meal times
+- Can analyze differences in tipping behavior by party size, gender, smoking status, and time/day
+- Useful for food service business insights and modeling tip percentage prediction

 ## Project Objectives